 - Set small, manageable goals – Focus on doing a little bit each day rather than a lot all at once.

-- Ask for help – Get a friend to help with school pick-ups, shopping or mowing the lawn.
+- Ask for, and accept, offers of help – Family and friends can help with school pick-ups, shopping or mowing the lawn.

-- Plan your day – Make a task list and do the activities that are most important to you when you have the most energy.
+- Plan your day – Make a task list and do the most important activities when you have the most energy.

-- Relax – Try calming activities like walking on the beach, sitting in a peaceful setting, spending time in the garden, having a long bath or listening to music.
+- Make time to relax – Try activities like walking on the beach, spending time in the garden or listening to music.

 - Be realistic – Don't expect to be able to instantly do everything you used to do.
 Your body is still recovering and it will take time for your energy levels to return.

-- Say no to things that you don’t feel like doing.
+- Say no – Don't feel pressured to do things that you don't feel like doing.
+If you have trouble saying no, ask someone to do it for you.

 - Take it easy – Sit down to talk on the phone or do light chores.
 Do your shopping online.
 Talk to an occupational therapist for more tips on reducing fatigue in specific daily activities.

 Difficulty sleeping is common among people who have had cancer.
-Sleep can be affected by symptoms related to the cancer treatment as well as environmental, physical and psychological factors.
-People who have pre-existing sleep problems can have additional sleep difficulties after their cancer diagnosis.
+Sleep can be affected by symptoms related to cancer treatment, such as pain, breathlessness, anxiety or depression.
+Some medicines can also disrupt sleep (e.g. hormone therapy for breast cancer).
+People who have pre-existing sleep problems can have additional sleep difficulties after their cancer treatment.
+If you have ongoing problems with sleeping, talk to your GP.

 Managing sleep disturbance